Bid Extension For Bidders

 Auctria Pro-Tip from Launch Services!

-ORGANIZERS, it is generally considered a good idea to post on the Auction Website if Bid Extension Rules are being used (see above).
+Organizeers, it is generally considered a good idea to post on the Auction Website if Bid Extension Rules are being used (see above).

-BIDDERS, check with your event Organizer to see if they are using the Bid Extension Rules as well as for any additional explanations you may need.
+Bidders, check with your event Organizer to see if they are using the Bid Extension Rules as well as for any additional explanations you may need.

 Bid Extension Rules Example